 Other useful information

 Make sure to get a good guide book for your trip to Cuba.
 Keep in mind that you won’t be able to rely on wifi there so you want something handy to get information when needed.
-These are a few good options:
+You can get one here.

 Make sure to read my other posts about Cuba to help you plan your trip: